 So what about the differences?
-Well, the biggest and most practical one is that the ZING E10 has been designed to take a heavier load of between 44 and 132 lbs.
+Well, the biggest and most practical one is that the ZING E10 has been designed to take a heavier load of between 20 and 60 kg.
 Not only that, but it can also support a taller rider too, accommodating children between 4.3” and 5.3”.
 Although the scooter is officially marketed for children above 8, I think the E10 is perfect if you’ve got kids between the ages of 11 and 12.

 With the increased age capacity comes the responsibility of an increased upper speed.
 The Zing E10 features a 150W motor which allows the scooter to reach 10 mph.
 This is pretty nippy for an electric scooter and definitely ups the fun factor.

-The bigger motor also adds to the overall weight of the scooter, increasing it to 18.7 lbs.
-Luckily, thanks to the fact it’s made with durable aviation-grade aluminum alloy, this is still light enough for small hands to grip and lift.
+The bigger motor also adds to the overall weight of the scooter, increasing it to 8.5 kg.
+Luckily, thanks to the fact it’s made with durable aviation-grade aluminium alloy, this is still light enough for small hands to grip and lift.
 The one-step folding system means it’s still as portable as the E8.
-It’ll fit comfortably in your trunk when your little adventurers are begging you to let them take it on vacation with you.
+It’ll fit comfortably in your car's boot when your little adventurers are begging you to let them take it on vacation with you.

 13-14 Year Olds